Kaori Fukuhara

-Kaori Fukuhara (福原 香織, Fukuhara Kaori) is a Japanese voice actress and singer.
+Kaori Fukuhara (福原 香織, Fukuhara Kaori) is a Japanese voice actress.

 She worked on the music group Bohemian Quarter's album "Blister Pack Voices".
-She and Emiri Kato were in a duo music group called Kato*Fuku, which sang theme songs for When Supernatural Battles Became Commonplace and Battle Spirits Saikyo Ginga Ultimate Zero.
+She and Emiri Kato were in a duo music group called Kato*Fuku, which sang theme songs for When Supernatural Battles Became Commonplace.
 Kato*Fuku released three albums from 2012 to 2015, and disbanded in 2016.